My divorce devastated me, but I thought I dealt with it like a champ.

-The stories of the women in this article who have gone through what I am going through and are happy and brave enough to share what it’s like on the other side, offers me profound hope and clues to healing my loneliness.
+The stories of the women in this article who have gone through what I am going through and are happy and brave enough to share what it’s like on the other side of divorce, offers me profound hope and clues to healing my loneliness.

 My goal is that you will equally find as much inspiration and hope as I have.

 While the recipe is not perfect — as with anything in life — the following suggestions are the many ways single moms confronting loneliness after divorce, like you or me, can use our loneliness as a catalyst to launch you into the next stage of your life.